NY Disability Benefits Law (NYDBL) | NY Paid Family Leave (NYPFL) | |

 New York Disability Benefits and New York Paid Family Leave benefits cannot be claimed at the same time.
 They can, however, be taken consecutively.
 Combined, NYDBL and NYPFL must not amount to more than the 26-week benefit max during any 52 consecutive calendar weeks.

-NYPFL, NYDBL and Other Types of Leave
+NY PFL, NY DBL and Other Types of Leave

 Short-Term Disability (STD)